balpars/Security-Headers-Validator/README.md

 - This project will be regularly updated and continued to be improved.

-- If you'd like to get in touch with us for any suggestions regarding the project, you can visit our GitHub page or send us an email.
+- If you'd like to get in touch with us for any suggestions regarding the project, feel free to open an issue or send a pull request.

 - We thank you!